EWaterman/EWaterman.github.io/_posts/Ch11/0011-04-01-conventions.md

 - **Have a goal in mind for how much money you want to end the con with.** This is the total PROFIT you’ll make from the con (total amount of cash you’ll make, minus all your expenses).
 Maybe your goal is simply to break even.
 Maybe you need at least $500 profit for the con to be worth it to you.
 The number is entirely up to you but you should come up with one so you can know whether or not each con will provide enough value to you.
 How do you know how much you’ll profit from a con?
 Well you’ll have to factor in each of the following points to your calculations:

 - **How many attendees will there be?** In general, more people means more sales.
 (Really, it’s more complicated than that but I’ll explain later.)
-A zine fest probably won’t bring that many people out but a fan expo could have thousands of guests walking past your table.
+A zine fest probably won’t bring that many people out, but a fan expo could have thousands of guests walking past your table.

 - **What kind of merch are you bringing?** Buttons and stickers are popular with kids (and some adult collectors).
 Posters and mini-prints are popular all around but especially at the more all purpose, “fan expo” type shows.
 Fan art sells like crazy no matter what show you’re at.
 (Make sure to check if the show allows fan art though!)
 Trade paperbacks and graphic novels tend to make more money compared to single issue floppies because the profit margin of each book sold is larger.
 Con attendees also seem more interested in buying longer form stories from my experience.
 Having multiple books to sell is also a plus, as it add credibility as well as more options for attendees.
 However, as I said before, bringing a ton of books won’t guarantee success at a con.
 It’s also important to consider...